Grae-Drake/grae/readme.md

 # readme.grae
 Hey there, I'm Grae.
 Welcome to the team!
-There's a lot to take in at the beginning, so I would like this document to serve as an introduction and reference.
+There's a lot to take in at the beginning, so I'd like this document to serve as an introduction and reference.
 A sort of orientation, or user manual, to me.
 A bit about how I work, and who I am.
 This document is a work in progress, and is certainly not comprehensive, so if you have any questions, please ask.

 ## My job